Re-framing the classification of ideals in noncommutative tensor-triangular geometry: Noncommutative tensor-triangular geometry

 \begin{corollary} Let $\catK$ be a monoidal-triangulated category.
 The lattice $T_s(\catK)$ of semiprime thick $\otimes$-ideals is a spatial frame. \end{corollary} \begin{proof} We first verify $T_s(\catK)$ is a frame; for this we must verify for all semiprime thick $\otimes$-ideals, $\catI, \catJ_i$ for $i \in I$, that The left-hand side is identically the intersection of all prime thick $\otimes$-ideals containing either $\catI$ or containing all $\catJ_i$, and the right-hand side is the intersection of all prime thick $\otimes$-ideals containing, for each $i \in I$, either $\catI$ or $\catJ_i$.
 These two conditions on containment are equivalent, hence equality holds.
-Now, $T_s(\catK)$ is spatial from \Cref{prop:equivalent_def_of_spatial} and \Cref{prop:prime=prime_wrt_semiprime}, as every element is an intersection of prime ideals, which are equivalently the meet-primes of $T_s(\catK)$. \end{proof}
+Now, $T_s(\catK)$ is spatial from \Cref{prop:equivalent_def_of_spatial} and \Cref{prop:prime=prime_wrt_semiprime}, as every element is an intersection of prime ideals, which are equivalently the meet-primes of $T_s(\catK)$. \end{proof} \begin{remark} It is important to stress that the tensor product is doing some heavy lifting.
+The fact that $ \catI \wedge \catJ = \langle \catI \otimes \catJ \rangle_s$ for $\catI, \catJ \in T_s(\catK)$ is crucial, since as a consequence, primality in the monoidal-triangular sense and meet-primality in the lattice-theoretic sense are identified.